chrishuman0923/GifTastic/README.md

 # GifTastic!

 This is a gif generator that uses the GIPHY API to generate a webpage of gif's of the users choice.
 This particular generator is animal themed.
+You can view the deployed project [here](https://chrishuman0923.github.io/GifTastic/).

 # General Use